jbertman-hc/phoenix-azure/README.md

 ### Patient Data Controller
 - `GET /api/PatientData/comprehensive/{patientId}`: Get comprehensive patient data from all repositories
 - `GET /api/PatientData/repositories-map`: Get a map of all repositories needed for patient data

-## Data Sources
-The application can connect to different data sources:
-- **Remote API**: Connects to `apiserviceswin20250318.azurewebsites.net/api/` for patient data
-- **SQL Database**: Uses repository implementations in the DataAccess layer
-- **FHIR Server**: Can connect to FHIR endpoints for standardized healthcare data

 ## Development
 - The API uses ASP.NET Core with .NET 9.0